 To visualize the error of each vertex graphically, select Strain Visualization under Mesh Material in the left menu.

 Axial Stiffness is the stiffness of the distance constraints.
 Increasing axial stiffness will decrease the stretching/compression (strain) in the simulation, but it will also slow down the solver.
+Face Stiffness is the stiffness of the face constraints, which help the axial constraints prevent deformation of the sheet's surface between the creases.

 Fold and facet stiffnesses correspond to two types of angular constraints.
 Fold Stiffness is the stiffness of the mountain and valley creases in the origami pattern.
 Facet Stiffness is the stiffness of the triangulated faces between creases in the pattern.
 Increasing facet stiffness causes the faces between creases to stay very flat as the origami is folded.
 As facet stiffness becomes very high, this simulation approaches a rigid origami simulation, and models the behavior of a rigid material (such as metal) when folded.